aztfmod/level0/launchpads/launchpad_opensource/readme.md

 * <b>CAF blueprints</b> - the blueprints or terraform services consumes multiples CAF curated modules to build an infrastructure solution.
 There are some examples in the CAF Terraform edition of public blueprints shared mainly to show our customers how to build a blueprint.
 Blueprints can be private.
 Some partner are already building industry specific blueprints.
 In the CAF Terraform framework we have different categories of blueprints like governance, security, operations, networking or infrastructure platforms like Azure Kubernetes Services, SAP HANA or Azure Web App to name few of them.
 * <b>CAF landing zone</b> - a landing zone orchestrates the deployment of multiple blueprints.
 It targets an Azure subscription to deploy the landing zones.

-## Requirements

-To support the feature set of the open source launchpad you need to get access to an Azure subscription created from an Azure Enterprise Agreement portal.

-Note if you deploy in an Azure subscription created outside an Enterprise Agreement you will not be able to leverage the subscription lifecycle management (create subscriptions as code).

-The initial user require the following Azure Active Directory roles:

-- <b> Application Administrator </b> - Create Azure AD application and service principals, grant admin consent.
-- <b> User Administrator </b> - Create Azure AD group, add users to group
-- <b> Guest Inviter </b> - Create user guest

 ## Proposed coming features